 A refrigerator is one of those essential home appliances that you probably don’t think too much about until it’s time for a new one.
 But not all refrigerators are created equally, and the design and layout of the compartments can make a big difference in how easy it is to organize your food and find it when you need it.

 For many people, a French door refrigerator offers the practical, functional layout they prefer for organizing their cold food and beverages.
 What’s more, it lends an air of attractive elegance to the kitchen that traditional refrigerators just don’t have.

 If you’re thinking about buying a new French door refrigerator, we can help.
 At Best Reviews, we draw upon objective research to take a closer look at the top products on the market.
 We conduct lab tests, interview experts, and talk with product owners to determine exactly what information you need to make good buying decisions.

 Ready to buy a French door refrigerator?
-The matrix above features our top recommendations.
+The product list above features our top recommendations.
 For general information about French door refrigerators, continue reading this shopping guide.

 A French door refrigerator features a refrigerator compartment on the top and a freezer compartment on the bottom.
 But unlike other bottom-freezer models, a French door refrigerator has side-by-side doors on top and a single door or drawer on the bottom.

 French door refrigerators are usually wider than other double-door refrigerators, though the doors themselves are narrower.

 Some French door refrigerators feature one or more drawers between the top and bottom compartments to better help organize your goods.

 Why do some people prefer a French door refrigerator over the other types that are available?
 Here are some of the benefits this appliance delivers.